goatshriek/ruby-dragon/README.md

 can check the `Configure All Plugins` option if you aren't able to find them.

-If you need to remove a language plugin, you can do so by unchecking the box in the configuration dialog in the CodeBrowser tool, and then in the `Install Extensions` menu from the project browser as well, and finally restarting Ghidra.
+If you need to remove a language plugin, you can do so by unchecking the box in the configuration dialog in the CodeBrowser tool.
+If you want to remove the extension as a whole, you'll also need to uncheck it in the `Install Extensions` menu from the project browser, and finally restart Ghidra.
 You may also need to manually delete the folder from your `.ghidra/<ghidrainstall>/Extensions` folder to completely remove it, particularly if you want to load the plugin via the Eclipse plugin for development.

-## Basic Ruby Usage
+## Ruby Usage
 Once the RubyDragon plugin is enabled, you will be able to open an interactive Ruby session from the CodeBrowser tool by going to `Window->Ruby`.
 This is a tandard IRB session provided by JRuby.